 Burnt, a star vehicle meant to cash in on the actor’s heat, received a universal panning and a flurry of one-star reviews.
 But is it a complete turkey?
-Sometimes when the critics sharpen their knives, you find the movie isn’t half-bad, or is only as half-baked as everything else.
+‘Cos sometimes when the critics sharpen their knives, you find the movie isn’t half-bad, or is only as half-baked as everything else…

-Cooper stars as Adam, a boozy, bad boy chef who got his beloved mentor’s Paris restaurant shut down.
+Cooper is Adam, a boozy, bad boy chef who got his beloved mentor’s Paris restaurant shut down.
 After a self-imposed exile shucking oysters, he’s in London, dodging his drug debts and planning a comeback.
-He rallies his resentful and sceptical old kitchen crew (plus some new recruits) like a crime boss back for One Last Job – swiping a Michelin star.
+He rallies his resentful, sceptical old kitchen crew (plus new recruits) like a crime boss back for One Last Job – swiping a Michelin star.

 Cooper looks like he knows his way around a kitchen and every dish looks delectable, but the movie isn’t about food or doing the restaurant world justice.
-It’s ostensibly about a burnt out, unlikable man with a world class talent.
-It’s an intense lead performance, but Cooper never gets to really explore his character’s personal demons and raging perfectionism.
+It’s about a burnt out, unlikable man with a world class talent.
+It’s an intense lead performance, but Cooper never gets to explore Adam’s personal demons and raging perfectionism.

 Sienna Miller is decent as a sweaty sous chef/single mother/love interest, while Alicia Vikander is glamorous as Adam’s old flame.
 But it’s a lukewarm romance yoked with a gritty drama about the need for redemption.